sassoftware/viya4-ark/deployment_report/README.md

 ### Specifying Ingress Controller Namespace

-The `-i` or `--ingress-namespace` option MUST be used to specified the namespace where the ingress controller is deployed.
+The `-i` or `--ingress-namespace` option MUST be used to specify the namespace where the ingress controller is deployed.

 ```commandline
 python3 viya-ark.py deployment-report --namespace sas --ingress-namespace ingress-ns